kitbs/stubs/README.md

         // called for each rendered file, INSTEAD of creating it })->render($variables);
 ```

-**You must handle/store file(s) yourself in the callback.** This may be used to modify the file's path or contents further before you store it.
+**You must handle/store file(s) yourself in the callback.**

+This may be used to modify the file's path or contents before you store it.

+You can even send to an API, imagine stubbing a github repository.

 #### Process a folder and listen to all created files with a callback:
 ```php